AndreKurait/EECS-731-Project-6/README.md

 # EECS 731 Project 6

 This is Andre Kurait's sixth project for EECS 731, Data Science in Fall 2019.
-For this project, I analyzed several anomaly detection models on taxi data.
+For this project, I analyzed several anomaly detection models on taxi data in NYC.

 ## Project Requirements
 ### D(St)reams of Anomalies